 Do you love Chinese food?
 Do you miss the days when you and your lovey ordered-in and ate Chinese food in bed while you watched your favorite old movies?
 I do!
 I am in deep love with wonton soup.
-So, now that I don’t defile myself with gross take-out, I make wonton soup (without the wontons…thus the “Nonton”) at home and don’t even have to don my robe to go to the door.
+So, now that I don’t defile myself with gross take-out, I make wonton soup (without the wontons…thus the “Nonton”) at home.
+With homemade Chinese food, I don’t even have to don my robe to go to the door.
 YES!

 I make a big batch and freeze it in quarts to serve at my whim.
 So pull on your jammies, kids.
-It’s Chinese and movies tonight!
+It’s homemade Chinese food and movies tonight!

 Nonton Soup Ingredients

 - 1/4 pound forage-fed ground pork (or pasture raised turkey if you don’t do pork)

 - 1/4 pound grass-fed beef – buy grassfed beef here